-All behaviour incidents at Stage 3 and beyond will be recorded in the Behaviour Book held in the school office.
-Any member of staff can record an incident in the book, but the Headteacher must be informed.
+All behaviour incidents at Stage 3 and beyond will be recorded on CPOMS Any member of staff can record an incident, and the Headteacher (DSL) must be informed.

 The headteacher keeps a record of any child who is suspended for a fixed-term, or who is permanently excluded.